 Quilter staff supporting young adult carers

 Quilter is keen to have a direct impact, beyond its fundraising efforts.
-In November 2018 it offered carers free tickets to Quilter Internationals rugby games at Twickenham stadium and has also been running workshops for young adult carers to help improve their skills and knowledge.
+In November 2018 and over summer 2019, it offered carers free tickets to Quilter Internationals rugby games at Twickenham stadium and has also been running workshops for young adult carers to help improve their skills and knowledge.

 Unpaid carers save the UK an astonishing £132bn a year.
 A figure that will most certainly grow as our society ages.
 Young people involved in the care of family members can feel isolated, struggle with mental health issues and tend to have poorer outcomes in education and employment.
 That’s not acceptable and we can do something about that.
 As part of our partnership Quilter plc employees will bring their passion and time to directly help young carers in their local communities through Carers Trust’s network.”